The BC Agricultural Association Exhibition Building at the Willows

 Review and Excerpt in the Times-Colonist

-A full page excerpt and review of the Exhibition Building Book appeared in the Times-Colonist ‘Islander’ section on December 9, 2018.
+A full page excerpt and review of the Exhibition Building Book (Second Edition) appeared in the Times-Colonist ‘Islander’ section on December 9, 2018.

 It featured three coloured renderings of the building by Ron Soule, and a 1,000-word book excerpt, as well as a review from Dave Obee, the editor and publisher of the Times-Colonist.